SystemsApproach/private5g/foreword.rst

 For me, then, the story comes full circle.
 Private 5G networks are something you can touch, code, and deploy yourself.
-Armed with the knowledge of how 5G access networks work, and with hands-on experience with open-source software, just imagine the places you’ll go!
+Armed with the knowledge of how 5G access networks work, and with hands-on experience with open source software, just imagine the places you’ll go!

 | Jennifer Rexford
 | Princeton, New Jersey